dimitriacosta/python-cli-tool/README.md

-This is just a test, is it?
+This is just a test, or is it?